 The Global Campus of Human Rights avails itself of a wide range of experts who have trained more than 400 future international electoral observers in the past seven years.
 In addition, among the pool of experts, presentations have been included by representatives of Ministry of Foreign Affairs who have given their patronage to the training course.

-Extensive experience in international relations particularly focused on electoral Technical Assistance and Electoral Observation worldwide.
-After his Civil Service as Legal Assistant in an Immigration Center (91-93) and following his Master’s Degree in Social Anthropology at the University of Genova, he has coordinated development programmes in Bosnia Herzegovina (1997-1999) and emergency relief projects in Albania.
+Extensive experience in international relations particularly focused on Technical Assistance and Electoral Observation worldwide.
+After his Civil Service as Legal Assistant in an Immigration Center and following his Master Degree in Social Anthropology at the University of Genova, he has coordinated development programmes in Bosnia Herzegovina and emergency relief projects in Albania.
+He has provided strategic advice and direct technical assistance to National Stakeholders in transitional and sensitive political environments on behalf of EU, OSCE and IFES.

 Alice is an international consultant in media analysis and social media monitoring with some 15 years’ experience in the field of elections, democracy and governance from across Eastern and Western Europe, Central Asia, Africa, Central and South America.